 Container shipping infrastructure is also needed to provide new value-adding business, employment, export and product development opportunities for the region’s primary production industries.

-The electrical transmission system is faulty, at full capacity, and is due for replacement in 2017.
-Business growth opportunities – such as new industrial developments, and the progression of mining projects from exploration to operation – require a substantial upgrade of the electrical transmission, in addition to the construction of a bulk commodities port facility.
+A new nigh-voltage power line has been constructed and five electricity substations upgraded.
+This will support business growth opportunities – such as new industrial developments, and the progression of mining projects from exploration to operation, in addition to the construction of a bulk commodities port facility.

-Mobile telephone and Internet services are either poor or unavailable in some sections of the region, which is constraining community and business functioning and the efficacy of emergency services.
+Mobile telephone and Internet services are gradually being improved with the rollout of new mobile phone towers across the region.
+However, communications are either poor or unavailable in some sections of the region, which is constraining community and business functionality and the efficacy of emergency services.
 A resolution must be found for these communication black spots.

 These collective infrastructure issues need to be resolved because they are hindering economic and business growth.